boonebgorges/participad/readme.txt

 * Added "(Participad)" to the beginning of Notepad widget names, for greater clarity
 * Block Dashboard edit access to Notepads for non-admins, to reduce confusion about their status
 * Added ability for Multisite admins to create a filter on default module settings
+* Improved handling of the way rewrite rules are flushed

 = 1.0.2 =
 * Fixed problem that may have caused out-of-control loops when API calls resulted in 40x codes